Mel838/Project_1_Task_Manager_API/README.md

          - installing nodemon for development
          - installing dotenv to better manage the env file. adding 'config' object containing default port and log level
          - add to .env file the variables for port and log level
+         - creating tables for users and tasks in database.js if non existent.
+         - connecting to postgresql